Differential identities and polynomial growth of the codimensions: Abstract

 \section{Abstract}

-\ Let $A$ be a finite dimensional algebra over a field $F$ of characteristic zero.
-If $L$ is a Lie algebra acting on $A$ by derivations, then such an action determines an action of its universal enveloping algebra $U(L)$.
-In this case we say that $A$ is an algebra with derivation or an $L$-algebra.
+Let $A$ be an associative algebra over a field $F$ of characteristic zero and let $L$ be a Lie algebra over $F$.
+If $L$ acts on $A$ by derivations, then such an action determines an action of its universal enveloping algebra $U(L)$ and in this case we refer to $A$ as algebra with derivations or $L$-algebra.

-Here we study the differential $L$-identities of $A$ and the corresponding differential codimensions, $c_n^L (A)$, when $L$ is a finite dimensional semisimple Lie algebra.
-We give a complete characterization of the corresponding ideal of differential identities in case the sequence $c_n^L (A)$, $n=1,2,\dots$, is polynomially bounded.
-Along the way we determine up to PI-equivalence the only finite dimensional $L$-algebra of almost polynomial growth.
+Here we give a characterization of the ideal of differential identities of finite dimensional $L$-algebras $A$ in case the corresponding sequence of differential codimensions $c_n^L (A)$, $n\geq 1$, is polynomially bounded.
+As a consequence, we also characterize $L$-algebras with multiplicities of the differential cocharacter bounded by a constant.

-\section{\bf{Introduction}}
+\section{Introduction}

-This paper deals with the differential identities of algebras over a field $F$ of characteristic zero.
-Recall that if $A$ is an associative algebra over $F$ and $L$ is a Lie algebra of derivations of $A$ then the action of $L$ on $A$ can be extended to the action of its universal enveloping algebra $U(L)$ and in this case, we say that $A$ is an algebra with derivations or an $L$-algebra.
+This paper deals with differential identities of algebras over a field $F$ of characteristic zero.
+More precisely, if $A$ is an associative algebra over $F$ and $L$ is a Lie algebra acting on $A$ by derivations, then this action can be naturally extended to an action of the universal enveloping algebra $U(L)$ of $L$ and in this case we say that $A$ is an algebra with derivations or an $L$-algebra.
+Then a differential identity of the $L$-algebra $A$ is a polynomial in non-commuting variables $x^d=d(x)$, $d\in U(L)$, vanishing in $A$.
+Such identities have been studied in later years (see for example \cite{GiambrunoRizzo2018,GordienkoKochetov2014,Kharchenko1979,Rizzo2020ART,Rizzo2021}) and they are a natural generalization of polynomial identities of algebras.

-When studying the polynomial identities of an $L$-algebra $A$, one is lead to consider $\var ^{L}(A)$, the $L$-variety of algebras with derivations generated by $A$, that is, the class of $L$-algebras satisfying all differential identities satisfied by $A$.
-Also, as in the ordinary case, for every $n\geq 1$, we consider the space $P_n^L(A)$ of multilinear differential polynomials in $n$ fixed variables modulo $\Id^{L}(A)$, the ideal of differential identities of $A$.
-The dimension $c_n^L(A)$ of $P_n^L(A)$ is called the $n$th differential codimension of $A$ and the growth of $\mathcal{V}= \var ^{L}(A)$ is the growth of the sequence $c_{n}^{L}(\mathcal{V})=c_{n}^{L}(A)$, $n=1,2,\dots$.
-If $A$ is a finite dimensional $L$-algebra, in \cite{Gordienko2013JA} it was proved by Gordienko that $c_n^L(A)$ is exponentially bounded and also no intermediate growth is allowed.